farshadmb/YouTV-App/README.md

 ## Summery

 The Application was written in a Swift 5.3.
-The App represent Headlines API and Authentication.
+The App represent The MovieDB.org API and Authentication as Client.
 Application contains the three layers which are the `Data Layer`, `Domain Layer` or `Business Layer` and `Presentation Layer`.
 The Presnetation layer was architected in MVVM Coordinator.